Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 requests from noncorporate CIDR ranges.
 Create an AWS Systems Manager Automation document to remove any noncorporate CIDR ranges from the application security groups.
 - [ ] Configure AWS Config and the managed rule for monitoring public IP associations with the EC2 instances by tag.
 Tag the EC2 instances with an identifier.
 Create an AWS Systems Manager Automation document to remove the public IP association from the EC2 instances.

-### A company has a stateless application that is hosted on a fleet of 10 Amazon EC2 On-Demand Instances in an Auto Scaling group.
-A minimum of 6 instances are needed to meet service requirements.
-Which action will maintain uptime for the application MOST cost-effectively?

-- [ ] Use a Spot Fleet with an On-Demand capacity of 6 instances.
-- [ ] Update the Auto Scaling group with a minimum of 6 On-Demand Instances and a maximum of 10 On-Demand Instances.
-- [ ] Update the Auto Scaling group with a minimum of 1 On-Demand Instance and a maximum of 6 On-Demand Instances.
-- [ ] Use a Spot Fleet with a target capacity of 6 instances.
-Reveal Solution Hide Solution

 ### A company website contains a web tier and a database tier on AWS.
 The web tier consists of Amazon EC2 instances that run in an Auto Scaling group across two Availability Zones.
 The database tier runs on an Amazon ROS for MySQL Multi-AZ DB instance.
 The database subnet network ACLs are restricted to only the web subnets that need access to the database.
 The web subnets use the default network ACL with the default rules.
 The company's operations team has added a third subnet to the Auto Scaling group configuration.
 After an Auto Scaling event occurs, some users report that they intermittently receive an error message.
 The error message states that the server cannot connect to the database.
 The operations team has confirmed that the route tables are correct and that the required ports are open on all security groups.
 Which combination of actions should a SysOps administrator take so that the web servers can communicate with the DB instance?
 (Select TWO.)

 - [ ] On the default ACL. create inbound Allow rules of type TCP with the ephemeral port range and the source as the database subnets.